codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ---

-Monitor individual applications or groups of GitOps applications in the GitOps Apps dashboard.
-This article focuses on individual GitOps applications.
+Monitor individual applications or groups of Argo CD applications in the GitOps Apps dashboard.
+This article focuses on individual Argo CD applications.

 * **Applications**
   Monitor deployments, resources, and services of individual applications.